reflex-media/lesgo-docs/docs/database/rds-aurora.md

 Notice the passing of the `db` object into `httpMiddleware()`.
 This is important to allow `httpMiddleware` to disconnect from RDS Proxy at the end of the lambda execution.
 Without doing so, you will encounter lambda timeout issues as the db connection is still open.

-Should you want to handle the closing of the db connection yourself, you can do so as shown below.
+Should you want to handle the closing of the db connection yourself and without using any of Lesgo!'s middlewares, you can do so as shown below.

 ```js
 // src/handlers/utils/ping.js